mdonnalley/e-bikes/CODEY.md

 **Recommended Next Steps:**

-- "Should I check Scale Center to verify that we've resolved the performance issue?"
+- "Should I check Scale Agent to verify that we've resolved the performance issue?"

-### Re-check Scale Center to verify improvement
+### Re-check Scale Agent to verify improvement

 **Instructions:**

-- Use the `get_scale_center_status` tool to re-check Scale Center to verify the improvement.
+- Use the `get_scale_center_status` tool to re-check Scale Agent to verify the improvement.

 **Recommended Next Steps:**